Skip to main content

 M0

-The cancer has not spread into the outer layer of the thymus OR it has grown into the nearby fatty tissues but not into the mediastinal pleura (the thin layer covering the space between the 2 lungs) (T1a).
-It has not spread to nearby lymph nodes (N0) or to distant sites (M0).
+The tumor has not spread into the outer layer of the thymus OR it has grown into the nearby fatty tissues but not into the mediastinal pleura (the thin layer covering the space between the lungs) (T1a).
+The cancer has not spread to nearby lymph nodes (N0) or to distant parts of the body (M0).

 OR